-(i) Assessed the performance of the Board as a whole, the Board Committees, the individual Directors, the Chief Executive Officer and the Chief Operating Officer; the fitness and propriety of the individual Directors; as well as the independence of the Independent Directors.
+- (i) Reviewed and recommended to the Board the appointment of in-house Appointed Actuary of the Company, subject to Bank Negara Malaysia's approval. - (ii) Assessed the performance of the Board as a whole, the Board Committees, the individual Directors, the Chief Executive Officer and the Chief Operating Officer; the fitness and propriety of the individual Directors; as well as the independence of the Independent Directors.